Napa Valley's One Mind raises over $3 million at Music Festival for Brain Health

 After the symposium, donors enjoyed a Wine & Jazz ‘Supper Club’ experience in person at the participating steakhouses, at home with a steakhouse take-out dinner kit, or with a bottle of Staglin Family Vineyard and other supporting vintner’s wine.
 The highlight of the day was the exclusive, private streaming web performance by ten-time GRAMMY® award-winner Arturo Sandoval and an ensemble band, which was enjoyed by all the Supper Club attendees and those who opted for the musical performance “a la carte”.

-The excitement of the day culminated in a Fund-A-Need that raised nearly $600,000 to support research to help ease our nation’s widespread post-traumatic stress and Heroes Health, a mental health support app for frontline healthcare workers.
-The momentum continued with a spontaneous $100,000 donation from an anonymous donor as well as the gifting of $300,000 to support a 2021 Rising Star Award to investigate eating disorders and compulsive behavior by One Mind Board Member, Donna Friedman.
+The day culminated in a Fund-A-Need that raised nearly $600,000 to support research to help ease our nation’s widespread post-traumatic stress and Heroes Health, a mental health support app for front-line healthcare workers.
+The momentum continued with a spontaneous $100,000 donation from an anonymous donor as well as the gifting of $300,000 to support a 2021 Rising Star Award to investigate eating disorders and compulsive behavior by One Mind Board Member Donna Friedman.

-Donations to One Mind may be made on-line at onemind.org, or by sending a check made payable to One Mind, a 501 (c) (3) non-profit organization that sponsors the Music Festival.
-Please mail donations to: P.O.
-Box 680, Rutherford, Calif., 94573.
-The date for the 27th Music Festival for Brain Health has been set for Saturday, September 11, 2021.
+Donations to One Mind may be made online at onemind.org, or by sending a check made payable to One Mind, a 501 c (3) non-profit organization that sponsors the Music Festival.
+Mail donations to: P.O.
+Box 680, Rutherford, CA, 94573.
+The date for the 27th Music Festival for Brain Health has been set for Saturday, Sept.
+11, 2021.

 Get local news delivered to your inbox!